Code-Institute-Submissions/lilychuang78-milestone1/README.md

 The code was reformatted and checked using Freeformater.com's formatter and validator.
 ## Deployment
 Website was coded using Gitpod and uploaded to Github using git command.
+Commands including "git add ." to add the files, "git commit -m 'message'" to stage, and "git push" to deploy on Github.
+In the settings option, I selected the master branch to publish online.

-The repository can be found here: https://github.com/lilychuang78/milestone1.
+The repository can be found here: https://lilychuang78.github.io/milestone1/.
 ## Credits
 I want to specially thank my mentor Spencer Barriball for giving me ideas and support and the tutors online who helped me constantly.